City of St. Louis Bike Share - Frequently Asked Questions

 City of St. Louis bike share/e-scooters Frequently Asked Questions

 Trailnet and Bi-State Development created this frequently asked questions (FAQ) to help address questions being asked about bike share bikes/e-scooters.
 Click on the blue links to read answers to the various questions.
-To learn more about City of St. Louis bike share, please click here.
+Learn more about the City of St. Louis Shared Vehicle Program Permit.

 - What is dockless bike share?